 - 6.5.1 Where a function is to be transferred between votes during a financial year, the relevant treasury must be consulted in advance, to facilitate any request for the resulting transfer of funds voted for that function in terms of section 33 of the Act.
-In the absence of agreement between the affected departments on the amount of funds to be transferred, the relevant treasury will determine the funds to be shifted. - 6.5.2 Should the Minister of Public Service and Administration or a Premier of a province make a determination regarding the transfer of a function in terms of the Public Service Act, 1994, that determination must accompany a request for the transfer of funds as per paragraph 6.5.1.
+In the absence of agreement between the affected departments on the amount of funds to be transferred, the relevant treasury will determine the funds to be shifted. - 6.5.2 Should the Minister of Public Service and Administration or a Premier of a province make a determination regarding the transfer of a function between departments in terms of the Public Service Act, 1994, that determination must accompany a request for the transfer of funds as per paragraph 6.5.1.
 Should the Minister of Public Service and Administration or a Premier approve a function transfer after the finalisation of the adjustments estimates, it must be dealt with on a recoverable basis. - 6.5.3 Before seeking formal approval from the Minister of Public Service and Administration or the Premier of a province for any transfer of functions to another sphere of government, the transferring accounting officer must first seek the approval of the relevant treasury or treasuries on any funding arrangements. - 6.5.4 The transfer of functions to municipalities must be dealt with in terms of the annual Division of Revenue Act.

-Additional funds through an adjustments budget [Sections 30(2)(b) and 31(2)(b) of the PFMA]
+6.6 Additional funds through an adjustments budget [Sections 30(2)(b)

+and 31(2)(b) of the PFMA]

-- 6.6.1 For purposes of an adjustments budget, the following will not be considered unforeseeable and unavoidable expenditure - (a) expenditure that, although known when finalising the estimates of expenditure, could not be accommodated within allocations; - (b) tariff adjustments and price increases; and - (c) extensions of existing services and the creation of new services that are not unforeseeable and unavoidable. - 6.6.2 The department requesting additional funds through an adjustments budget must submit a memorandum to the relevant treasury, the Cabinet/EXCO Secretariat and any treasury committee of the Cabinet/EXCO, on a date determined by the relevant treasury. - 6.6.3 Where a national adjustments budget allocates funds to a province, the relevant provincial treasury must table an adjustments budget within 30 days of the tabling of the national adjustments budget, or within such longer period as the National Treasury may approve.
+- 6.6.1 For purposes of an adjustments budget, the following will not be considered unforeseeable and unavoidable expenditure - (a) expenditure that, although known when finalising the estimates of expenditure, could not be accommodated within allocations; - (b) tariff adjustments and price increases; and - (c) extensions of existing services and the creation of new services that are not unforeseeable and unavoidable. - 6.6.2 The department requesting additional funds through an adjustments budget must submit a memorandum to the relevant treasury, the Cabinet/EXCO Secretariat and any treasury committee of the Cabinet/EXCO, on a date determined by the relevant treasury.